rhomobile/rhomobile-docs/eb/en/edge/api/signature.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-Sets the width of the pen line in pixels.
-Advised to keep this to 5 or less.
+Sets the width of the pen line in pixels when using the device's stylus.
+On Android this setting will also be applied to any previously drawn signature currently displayed.
+It is advised that you keep this at 5 or less.
 ####Params
 <p><strong>Default:</strong> 3</p>
 ####Access